bgoodearl/TodoSPASample/readme.md

 The Web API for the application comes from the [JavaScript Single Page Application with an ASP.NET backend, using msal.js](https://github.com/Azure-Samples/active-directory-javascript-singlepageapp-dotnet-webapi-v2).

+## Initial Setup

+**IMPORTANT**

+If you don't already have it, I highly recommend Mads Kristensen's [Open Command Line Visual Studio Extension](http://vsixgallery.com/extension/f4ab1e64-5d35-4f06-bad9-bf414f4b3bbb/), which I use to open a command line for all of the work done in building this sample.

+See [_initialSetup/_initialSetupReadme.md](./_initialSetup/_initialSetupReadme.md) and follow the instructions there to copy the files `authconfig-dev-local.ts` and `authconfig-prod.ts` from `_initialSetup\alt-auth` in the root of this solution to
+`TodoSPA\ClientApp\src\app-alt\shared\auth`.

+You will see additional instructions below in this readme about setting the values in those files.

+You will also need the library [Microsoft.Identity.Web](./MS_Identity_Web.md).
+Follow [this link](./MS_Identity_Web.md) to see how to build the library for use with this sample.

 ## Environment

 Quick information on environment.